petrus-mikkola/petrus-mikkola.github.io/_pages/about.md

 In the course of addressing real-world challenges and conducting research projects, I have utilized a range of machine learning techniques.
 These include Bayesian inference, deep learning (particularly in the form of deep kernel learning), Gaussian processes, and reinforcement learning.
 I have worked with various applications, such as developing predictive models for real estate pricing, designing recommendation systems for EdTech products, and implementing preference learning algorithms.

 <h2>Community involvement</h2>
-I have acted as a reviewer for IEEE TPAMI and AISTATS (awarded top-10% reviewer in 2023).
+I have acted as a reviewer for IEEE TPAMI, AISTATS2022, and AISTATS2023 (awarded top-10% reviewer).